morfredus/ESP32-Diagnostic-Arduino-IDE/docs/INSTALL.md

 Follow the steps below to deploy the ESP32 Diagnostic Suite on your board.

+> **Maintenance 3.1.15-maint:** Confirm the firmware banner and `DIAGNOSTIC_VERSION` constant report 3.1.15-maint so export filenames and serial logs match.

 ## 1. Prerequisites
 - ESP32, ESP32-S2, ESP32-S3, ESP32-C3, ESP32-C6, or ESP32-H2 board (S3 recommended).
 - USB cable with data capability.